Bowser04/Groq-Assistant/README.md

 **Usage**
 -----

-1. Launch the application and press ctrl+alt+g to open gui.
+1. Launch the application
+2. select your text and press ctrl+alt+g to open gui.
-2. Select wanted action (respond,resume,fix...).
+3. Select wanted action (respond,resume,fix...).
-3. Click the "Generate" button to receive a response from the AI model.
+4. Click the "Generate" button to receive a response from the AI model.
-4. Customize your settings by clicking the "Settings" button.
+5. Customize your settings by clicking the "Settings" button.

 **Troubleshooting**
 -------------------